 This stunning beauty was found in bad shape and was taken to a high kill shelter.
 When PURR PARTNERS rescued her, she was very thin and had hair loss due to a flea allergy.

 We traced her microchip to an owner, but they didn’t answer calls.
 Isabella was thrown away and left on the streets for an unknown period of time.
 In our care, she has blossomed into a healthy and beautiful cat.
 Their loss is your gain!

 So… you might wonder why Isabella is on the foster-to-adopt list.
 If Isabella was a person, she might be described as “high strung.”
 She just happens to be very selective about the people and animals she lets into her life.
 Because she was fending for herself for a long time, she seems to have learned to be cautious about people, animals, and her surroundings.

 She does not like other cats, and that makes it more difficult to find her a good cat loving home.
 She can become overstimulated and temperamental, at times, but as long as she is feeling relaxed and not threatened, she is more often happy and affectionate.
 She is curious and likes to play.
 She is good about being brushed.

 - Indoors, willing to keep flea prevention on her

 - Relatively quiet – not a lot of commotion or small children)

-- Experience with cat behavior or willing to learn.
+- An owner with experience with cat behavior or willing to learn.
+Patient.